The Advantages and Disadvantages of Designing with Breadboards

 It may appear that the limits these boards have are enough to send you running for greener pastures, however, the advantages the boards carry will likely be ample for any designer to at least consider.

-Additionally, if your rock-solid design was to be soldered up, ready to go, but then failed in a catastrophic way (cue mini explosion noises), your entire circuit board may be in jeopardy and you’ll potentially be out of otherwise perfectly functional components.
+Additionally, if your rock-solid design and component was to be soldered up, ready to go, but then failed in a catastrophic way (cue mini explosion noises), your entire circuit board may be in jeopardy and you’ll potentially be out of otherwise perfectly functional component.
 With the breadboard acting as a sort of shield for your (hopefully non-) failing systems, you can ensure that portions of your design will remain intact.

 What Limits Do Breadboards Have?